 Another problem in assessing skills and providing instruction to children with deafblindness is the difficulty in engaging them and drawing them outside of themselves.
 The need to feel safe in a world that alternately "comes at you" or "disappears in thin air" often sends these children inside themselves.
 They may be unresponsive during testing unless they are working with someone with whom they have bonded.

-Unique Instructional Needs and Strategies
+Unique Instructional Strategies

 Instruction for students with visual impairments usually relies heavily on information received through the auditory channel.
 For example, a child with visual impairments learns to use sounds to supplement whatever visual information is present in order to identify places and things and move from place to place.
 However, a child who is also deaf can not use this technique to compensate for vision problems.
 For this reason, the ability to identify things, or even to be aware of things that are beyond arm's reach, is greatly reduced.

 Similarly, instruction for a child who is deaf or hard of hearing relies heavily on the use of vision.
 For example, language development and instruction for students who are deaf or hard of hearing can involve sign, fingerspelling, speechreading, or spoken language.
 Accessing and understanding instruction depends on the ability to clearly see the hands and faces of other signers or the lips of other speakers.
 Even a child with a mild visual loss faces difficulty in trying to gather complete information.

 Because instructional strategies for students who are blind or deaf are in many cases based on supplementing one sense with the other, those strategies are often ineffective for students who are deafblind.
 Working with a student who is deafblind requires the use of strategies that are different from the strategies used with students who are either blind or deaf, not simply a combination of those strategies.

 Travel and Exploration of the Environment